multihack/multihack-vscode/README.md

 # multihack-vscode

-**This project is working, but needs Alpha testers!
-Please give it a try and report any bugs!**

 Synchronizes code and project structure between multiple users in realtime.

 Also check out [the web version](https://github.com/RationalCoding/multihack-web) and [the Brackets extension](https://github.com/RationalCoding/multihack-brackets).